-If you have a strong interest in Mathematics, enjoy problem solving and are interested in how Mathematics is used in business and finance. this degree in Financial Mathematics will give you an understanding of the mathematical theories that underpin financial models, as well as computational expertise in the algorithms used to price financial products.
+If you have a strong interest in Mathematics, enjoy problem solving and are interested in how Mathematics is used in business and finance, this degree in Financial Mathematics will give you an understanding of the mathematical theories that underpin financial models, as well as computational expertise in the algorithms used to price financial products.
 One example of a financial model included in the course is the Black-Scholes option pricing model, dating from 1973, which is one of the earliest equations developed and used to price options.
 Implementations of financial models, including computer programming, form a key part of the course.

 This is a sample pathway for a degree in Financial Mathematics.
-Sample topics include probability theory, statistical modelling, computational science, fundamentals of actuarial and financial mathematics, advanced corporate finance, stochastic analysis and machine learning.
+Sample topics include probability theory, statistical modelling, computational finance, fundamentals of actuarial and financial mathematics, advanced corporate finance, risk management and machine learning.

-Statistics • Applied & Computational Mathematics • Mathematics • Optional Science modules • Elective module
+Statistics · Applied & Computational Mathematics · Mathematics · Optional Science modules · Elective module

-Applied & Computational Mathematics • Mathematics • Statistics • Finance • 1 other Science subject • Elective modules
+Applied & Computational Mathematics \cdot Mathematics \cdot Statistics \cdot Finance \cdot 1 other Science subject \cdot Elective modules

-Financial Mathematics (modules include Computational Finance, Stochastic models, Corporate Finance) • Elective modules
+Financial Mathematics (modules include Advanced Computational Finance, Stochastic models, Corporate Finance) • Elective modules

-Financial Mathematics (modules include Financial and Actuarial Mathematics, Stochastic Analysis, Risk Management)
+Financial Mathematics (modules include Financial and Actuarial Mathematics, Probability Theory, Risk Management)